jedi-academy/learn-2420/data/labs/lab09.md

-#Seminar #7 - Exchanges & Packages
+#Seminar #9 - File systems & virtualization
-ACIT3620 - BCIT - Fall 2017
+ACIT2420 - BCIT - Winter 2018

+DO NOT DO THIS LAB!

 ##Overview

-We're going to again stick with more of a "by the book" approach for this seminar.
-You're welcome.

-We want to work through Chapters 14 & 15, with notes below.
+We have a shorter term than normal this fall, with holidays and start/end dates.
+This document is the essence of what we would do for a "normal" lab 9.

+This is for your benefit.
+Nothing needs to be handed in, and this material will not be on the final exam.

-##14 Accessing Linux File Systems <<lab part 1>>
+##14 Accessing Linux File Systems

 Section 14.3 deals with mounting file systems.
 I expect this to be a bit awkward because we are running inside VirtualBox,